DistinctCodes/ManageHub/README.md

 # ManageHub
-A hub management system for tech hubs to manage their users and work spaces
+ManageHub is a comprehensive management system for tech hubs, designed to streamline user and workspace management.
+It features biometric authentication for staff and users to clock in and out efficiently, enhancing security and operational oversight.